-Integrated farm is where different components of natural food production are available right on the farm itself.
-Agriculture, horticulture, livestock, poultry, fisheries, bees etc will coexist, supplement and complement one another with certain interdependence to survive and grow.
-The design of an integrated farm should be such that the waste generated by one component will become the input for another component of the farm.
-This will bring down the input cost considerably for the farm.
+An Integrated farm is where different components of natural food production are available right on the farm itself.
+Agriculture, horticulture, livestock, poultry, fisheries, bees, etc. will coexist, supplement and complement one another with an inevitable interdependence to survive, grow and flourish.
+The design of an integrated farm should be such that the waste generated by one component of a farm will become the input for another component on the same farm.
+This considerably brings down the input costs of farming.

 Be patient: You may be in a hurry, but nature never is.
-A traditional variety paddy crop may need 180 days to reach harvesting stage from the time it was sown.
-To try and reduce the duration of the crop lifecycle from 180 to 120 days will involve intensive cultivation methods which goes against natural processes.
-Similarly, from the time it is hatched, a chick will take about 8 months time to reach a weight of 1 Kg through free grazing.
-Intensive chemical based processed feed is needed to make a chick attain a weight of 1 Kg in 45 days which is what most broiler chicken farmers do.
-If you want to succeed in organic farming, learn to be patient by taking comfort from the adage, ‘All good things come to those who wait’.
+A traditional variety paddy crop may need 180 days to reach the harvesting stage from the time it was sown.
+To try and reduce the duration of the crop lifecycle from 180 to 120 days will involve intensive cultivation methods, which go against natural processes.
+Similarly, from the time it is hatched, a chick will take about 8 months to reach a weight of 1 Kg through free grazing.
+Intensive chemical-based processed feed is needed to make a chick attain a weight of 1 Kg in 45 days which is what most broiler chicken farmers do.
+If you want to succeed in organic farming, learn to be patient by taking comfort from the adage, ‘All good things come to those who wait.’

 More information can he seen here…. https://youtu.be/TqhncQ1RrZs